 Buprenorphine Patches - Green (NOT preferred) - in patients who are unable to tolerate oral medications or if morphine is contra-indicated Buccal / sublingual tablets - BLUE - in patients who are unable to tolerate oral medications or if morphine is contra-indicated Prescribing of this product is not recommended as it offers little advantage in terms of efficacy, adverse effects or convenience over standard analgesics, in line with NHS England guidance on Items which should not routinely be prescribed in primary care Transdermal buprenorphine patches are not suitable for acute pain or in those patients whose analgesic requirements are changing rapidly because the long time to steady state prevents rapid titration of the dose.
 Transdermal patches are available as 72-hourly, 96-hourly and 7-day formulations; prescribers and dispensers must ensure that the correct preparation is prescribed and dispensed.
 Patch formulations must be worn for at least 3 days until maximal effect is achieved Consult product literature before initiating or switching between products.
 Moderate, non-malignant pain Butec® patches (check with your CCG if this is the locally agreed brand) are licensed for use in moderate pain and are changed every 7 days Prescribe by brand (CCGs may choose a locally preferred brand); For use in the limited number of patients who are unable to tolerate oral medications or if morphine is contra-indicated Patients not previously receiving opioids should start on 5 or 10 microgram/hr patches.
-Severe Pain unresponsive to non-opioid analgesics Higher dose buprenorphine patches are not included in the pathway within this guidance and have a limited place in therapy for persistent non-malignant pain At higher doses, buprenorphine patches are not included in the pathway within this seni-solid food before using higher strength buprenorphine patches When high doses of buprenorphine are used, in patients who are dependent on other opioids, it may precipitate withdrawal symptoms including pain.
-Morphine Green 1 st line Morphine is considered as the first choice strong opioid Prescribe by brand for MR formulations (CCGs may choose a locally preferred brand) Zomorph[®] capsules can be opened up for patients who cannot swallow Oxycodone Green 2 nd line (NOT preferred) Efficacy and side-effect profile similar to that of morphine.
+Severe Pain unresponsive to non-opioid analgesics Higher dose buprenorphine patches are not included in the pathway within this guidance and have a limited place in therapy for persistent non-malignant pain At higher doses, buprenorphine patches are not included as a strong opioid and consideration should be given to the use of morphine capsules that can be administered with semi-solid food before using higher strength buprenorphine patches When high doses of buprenorphine are used, in patients who are dependent on other opioids, it may precipitate withdrawal symptoms including pain.
+Buccal / sublingual formulations Limited place in therapy in patients who are unable to tolerate oral medications or if morphine is contra-indicated Morphine Green 1 st line Morphine is considered as the first choice strong opioid Prescribe by brand for MR formulations (CCGs may choose a locally preferred brand) Zomorph® capsules can be opened up for patients who cannot swallow Oxycodone Green 2 nd line (NOT preferred) Efficacy and side-effect profile similar to that of morphine.
 No advantages in using oxycodone but may be tried if patient intolerant to morphine.